M3g4n-P107r0wsk1/MC-Server-Status/README.md

 <br />
 <h3>Privacy Policy</h3>
 <p>This app was developed as a class project.
-If you sign up for the app, your name, email address, and a hashed password will be stored in a database with no easy way to remove it.</p>
+If you sign up for the app, your name, email address, and a hashed password will be stored in a database with no easy way to remove it.
+This app uses a third party API to get server information.</p>

 <p>Any information collected will not be passed on to any 3rd parties</p>